 28th February Deadline for Financial Aid applications for current students.

 Ramallah Friends School is constantly seeking to balance the cost of attendance with a rigorous and world-class education.
 Our financial aid policy is rooted in the Quaker values of equality and service and we have a vested interest in maintaining a student body that is representative of the Palestinian society.
 We understand the cost of attendance can be a financial burden and are committed to working with families to ensure no student is denied access for financial reasons alone.

 RFS supports students through both General Awards and the Eli and Sybil Jones (ESJ) Awards.
-The General Awards supports families of students who find it difficult to pay fees because of financial hardships and/or increases in their family size.
-The General Award aims to support families in keeping their children in the school and encourage enrollment of additional siblings.
+The General Award supports families of students who find it difficult to pay fees because of financial hardships and/or increases in their family size.
+The General Award aims to support families in keeping their children in school and encourage enrollment of additional siblings.
 Eligible families can receive up to $3,000 in assistance.
 The ESJ Awards, named after the two New England Quakers instrumental in RFS' founding, are designated for underprivileged families who otherwise would not be able to send their children to school.
 100 percent of the tuition is waived for recipients of the ESJ Award.
-There are currently twelve grantees from Kindergarten to 12
+There are currently twelve grantees in grades Kindergarten through 12th.

 How are decisions made?

-A Financial Aid Committee appointed and headed by the RFS Director and comprising nine members of staff, decides on granting financial aid on a case-by-case basis.
+A Financial Aid Committee appointed and headed by RFS Head of School and comprising nine members of staff, decides on granting financial aid on a case-by-case basis.
 Families are expected to formally submit their application for assistance – normally towards the end of February.
 It is the family’s responsibility to demonstrate financial need through proper financial statements and documentation.